Among the rocks and torrid river waters of the uncharted Colombian Jungle lives the feared and famed “Vampire fish”…the Payara

 This species can reach in weights of over 30lbs .
 The IGFA world record is currently 39 lbs on tackle.

 Being an obsessive aquarium hobbyist growing up – I had a collection of Tetra fish.
-Now in 2018, I landed the real deal – full sized tetra -The Payara, Hydrolycus scomberoides, is a species of “dogtooth tetra”.
+Now, current day I landed the real deal – full sized tetra -The Payara, Hydrolycus scomberoides, is a species of “dogtooth tetra”.
 This predatory fish is found in the Amazon Basin in tropical South America.

 Ever since I was a young teen, I loved the fish with frightening huge teeth.
-Pike being my all time fav, the payara are up there on my list behind Pike and a possible tie with the Tiger Fish of Tanzania.
+Pike being my all time fav, the payara are up there on my list behind Pike and a possible tie with the Tiger Fish of Tanzania, Barracuda / etc.

 There are some handle with caution instructions I will pass on to you, the reader: